← Back To Chapters

 • Your product is not getting a lot of sales

-• The market has changed (either demand has dropped significantly or competition is quickly saturated) and your current product is not getting sales because of that (e.g. Zoom background was getting a lot of sales at the beginning of the pandemic, but now the market is saturated and also demand has dropped)
+• The market has changed (either demand has dropped significantly or competition has caught up) and your current product is not getting sales because of that

-• Innovations or advancements make the original product redundant (e.g. phone wallpaper of older models are redundant)
+• Innovations or advancements make the original product redundant (e.g. phone cases of older models are redundant)

 Refine when: